Cyril Gove: Amateur jockey

-At 2:00PM on Saturday 29 May 1915, Gove rode the racehorse Menthe into third place in the Springbank Corinthian Handicap, a race for amateur riders, at Moonee Valley Racecourse.
-Immediately the race was over, he caught a fast cab down Mount Alexander Road, Melbourne to the East Melbourne Cricket Ground, and by 3:00PM he was playing for Essendon (and was one of its best players) in its round 6 match against South Melbourne.
+At 2:00 p.m. on Saturday 29 May 1915, Gove rode the racehorse Menthe into third place in the Springbank Corinthian Handicap, a race for amateur riders, at Moonee Valley Racecourse.
+Immediately the race was over, he caught a fast cab down Mount Alexander Road, Melbourne to the East Melbourne Cricket Ground, and by 3:00 p.m. he was playing for Essendon (and was one of its best players) in its round 6 match against South Melbourne.

 Death

 He died in Deniliquin, New South Wales on 28 August 1973, aged 83.